-At the end of each year students of a CTE program will receive a competency certificate from the MOCC.
+At the end of each year students of a CTE program will receive a program certificate from the MOCC.
 This certificate will list the occupational competencies that the student has attained.
-Additionally, the instructor will certify these competencies, as well as the attendance record, and will make any appropriate employment recommendations.
-Students also have an opportunity to earn a MERC (My Employment Readiness Certificate) based on the following criteria: attendance, number of discipline notices, career readiness grade, and instructor recommendation.
-Additionally, the Career Center does not award high school credit.
+The Career Center does not award high school credit.
 Credit will be awarded by the local school districts.
 Students should address their high school guidance counselor with questions regarding credits earned at MOCC.